 - Move the animal into the shade or an air-conditioned area;

 - Apply ice packs or cold towels to the head, neck, and chest, or run cool water over them;

 - Let your pet drink small amounts of cold water or lick ice cubes; and

 - Take your animal directly to a veterinarian.

 - Limit exercise to early morning or evening hours on very hot days: Remember that both asphalt and cement sidewalks get very hot.
-These surfaces reach high temperatures, and can burn your pet’s paws.
+These surfaces reach high temperatures and can burn your pet’s paws.

 - Pets with light-colored noses or light-colored fur on their ears are particularly vulnerable to sunburn and skin cancer, and may require sunscreen on nose and ear tips.

 An animal's normal temperatures are from 99 to 102.2.
 As a result, they may more quickly reach fatal temperatures of 105 to 106.
-An animal should never be tied up where it cannot access shade and water; the water should be kept shaded.
+An animal should never be tied up where it cannot access shade and water; the water should also be kept shaded.
 We also have seen pets with e-collars that suffer heat stroke because the collar traps heat around the head.
-Dogs only have sweat glands on their paws, so most of their cooling efforts are achieved via panting; don’t’ rely on a fan to cool down pets.
-All animals should be checked frequently as should their water sources.
+Dogs only have sweat glands on their paws, so most of their cooling efforts are achieved via panting; don’t rely on a fan to cool down pets.
+All animals should be checked on frequently, as should their water sources.
 Some animals tip over their water bowls and can become dehydrated quickly.

 These safety tips are not a substitute for veterinary care.
 If a heat-related illness occurs, contact your veterinarian immediately.